Wildlife & Nature

 During your trip: While our leaders have basic first aid training and are aware of the closest medical facilities, it is very important that you are aware of the cause and effects of travelling at altitude, monitor your health and seek assistance accordingly

-Cafe Cultura Hotel (1 nt)
+Cafe Cultura Hotel or similar (1 nt)

 Early in the morning you are transferred to Quito airport for your flight to Santa Cruz Island, Galapagos (approx 3.5 hrs).
 Departure time will be between 8.20am and 10.30am depending on flight schedule time.